 David Higgs in the kitchen with his collaborators

-David Higgs received all the possible support from the Saxon Hotel in order to turn Five Hundred into a restaurant of the highest quality.
+Five Hundred into a restaurant of the highest quality.
 You can notice this right from the wine list, the most significant in South Africa, with a very remarkable international selection.
-But of course you don’t come to Five Hundred just for the wine.
+But of course you don’t come to

 David Higg’s cooking is indeed interesting, innovative, complex and with a great visual impact.
 In this sense, perhaps the most beautiful dish is Foie Gras and deep reds, in which foie gras is served with strawberries, beetroot, raspberries and rhubarb, creating a very remarkable contrast of colours.
 The menu has a wide range of ingredients, from foie gras to local products such as waterblommetjie (a local vegetable) or impala meat or kabeljou, a local fish similar to sea bass.